 are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans

 introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Peverell, Peverill, Peverley, Peverly, Littleboys and others.

 Early Notables of the Peverett family (pre 1700)

-Another 37 words (3 lines of text) are included under the topic Early Peverett Notables in all our PDF Extended History products and printed products wherever possible.
+Thomas Peverell (died 1419) was an English prelate, Bishop of Ossory...
+Another 33 words (2 lines of text) are included under the topic Early Peverett Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Peverett family to Ireland